$\mathscr{E}'$ as an algebra by multiplicative convolution

 In the present paper we continue the investigations in \cite{Vhad}.
 For that purpose we define the \em multiplicative convolution \rm in the space $\EP$ of distributions of compact support on $\Rn$ by $(T\star S)g =T_x S_y f(xy)$.
 Equipped with this multiplication $\EP$ is a commutative algebra.
 Each $T\in\EP$ defines a convolution operator $N_T:S\mapsto T\star S$ in $\EP$.
 For open $\Om,\,\Om'\subset\Rn$ we show that $N_T \cE'(\Om')\subset \cE'(\Om)$ if and only if $\supp T\cdot\Om'\subset \Om$, in particular, $N_T$ defines an operator in $L(\cE'(\Om))$ if and only if $\supp T\subset V(\Om)$ where $V(\Om)$ denotes the set of dilations acting on $\Om$.
 In this case $N_T=M_T^*$ where $M_T\in L(\cE(\Om))$ is the Hadamard operator on $\CN$ defined by $M_T f(y)=T_x f(xy)$ that is $N_T$ is the dual operator of $M_T$.
 This allows us an elegant access to the theory of Hadamard operators on $\cE'(\Om)$ for open sets $\Om\subset\Rn$, that is, of operators which allow all monomials as eigenvectors.
-These have been studies and characterized in \cite{Vhad}.
+These have been studied and characterized in \cite{Vhad}.
 The algebra $M(\Om)$ of such operators is a closed subalgebra of $L(C^\infty(\Om))$.
 It is isomorphic to the algebra $(\cE'(V(\Om)),\star)$ and we determine the topology induced from $L_b(C^\infty(\Om))$ on $\cE'(V(\Om))$.
-We use this isomorphism to show that the algebra $M(\Om)$ is isomorphic to an algebra of holomorphic functions around zero where the multiplication is the classical Hadamard multiplication, that is, multiplication of the Taylor coefficients.
-Hadamard-type operators assigned to distributions with support $\{(1,\dots,1)\}$ are called Euler operators and we study global solvability for such operators on open subsets of $\R_+^d$.
+Then we use the exponential diffeomorphism between $Q_+:=(0,+\infty)^d$ and $\Rn$ to study, by transfer from the classical theory, global solvability of Hadamard operators on $C^\infty(\Om)$ where $\Om$ is an open subset of $Q_+$.
+Hadamard-type operators assigned to distributions with support $\{(1,\dots,1)\}$ are differential operators of the form $P(\theta)$, where $P$ is a polynomial and $\theta_j=x_j\,\partial/\partial x_j$.
+They are called Euler operators and we study, in particular, global solvability for such operators on open subsets of $Q_+$.
+Euler operators on general open subsets of $\Rn$ are studied, by different methods, in Doma\'nski-Langenbruch \cite{DLeul}, global solvability in $\cS'(\Rn)$ is shown in \cite{V2}.
+Finally we show that the algebra $M(\Om)\cong (\cE'(V(\Om)),\star)$ is isomorphic to an algebra of holomorphic functions around zero where the multiplication is the classical Hadamard multiplication, that is, multiplication of the Taylor coefficients.